Willow Bent wing Phyllocnistis saligna - Will Soar

 ID pointers: Another tiny white moth, with an obvious golden basal streak running through the centre of the forewing towards the apex.
 Several golden markings in the apex area along with a black spot.
 Also darker brown edges to the golden markings.

-Distribution: (Last record: 5 November 2024 at Pottery Wood ) – Not listed in Harrison & Sterling 1988 – Current status unknown – Nationally local and uncommon – Few Derbyshire records but could be under-recorded
+Distribution: (Last record: 28 October 2025 at Staunton Harold Reservoir ) – Not listed in Harrison & Sterling 1988 – Current status unknown – Nationally local and uncommon – Few Derbyshire records but could be under-recorded Leaf Mine 28/10/2025 Staunton Harold Reservoir.

 Wingspan: 6-7mm